 The shackle is only 11 mm thick, but it’s made from a “MAX-Performance” steel that’s as strong as some of Kryptonite’s other 13 mm shackles.

-If you use the frame mount (which you can either screw into the holes meant for your water bottle, or fasten round your frame with Velcro), the lock lies very close to the frame, which means there's no movement or rattling while your riding.
+If you use the frame mount (which you can either screw into the holes meant for your water bottle, or fasten round your frame with Velcro), the lock lies very close to the frame, which means there's no movement or rattling while you're riding.

 And again, because it's so small when folded down, if you throw it in a bag you'll barely notice it's there!